sophieehill/etables/ReadMe.md

-Errors and inconsistencies in quantiative results reported in Gonçalves et al. (2025)
+Errors and inconsistencies in quantitative results reported in Gonçalves et al. (2025)
 ================
 Sophie E. Hill